Budget vs Actuals Template: How to Effectively Manage a Budget in Microsoft Excel

 As a financial controller, accountant, or CFO, you’re likely familiar with the concept of budget vs. actuals.
-You know that reporting budget vs. actuals can be both cumbersome and time consuming, given actuals are administered on a detailed level and budget numbers are recorded on a higher level.
+You know that reporting budget vs. actuals can be both cumbersome and time-consuming, given actuals are administered on a detailed level and budget numbers are recorded on a higher level.
 With this tutorial, however, we hope to show you it doesn’t need to be some cumbersome.

 Managers are responsible for actual amounts spent versus the corresponding budgeted amounts per category.
 The actual amounts may be derived from the accounting system, while the budget amounts are retrieved from the official budget as determined and agreed upon at the end of last year for the current year.
 A budget is a report by cost/revenue category showing estimated numbers by month for the next year as agreed upon by management.
-The financial manager will report on these actual versus budget numbers, which usually takes place on a monthly basis using a lot of manual effort.
+The financial manager will report on these actual versus budget numbers, usually on a monthly basis and with a lot of manual effort.
 But using the built-in Power Query feature, the reporting procedure can be a breeze.

 Creating a budget vs. actuals report can involve various labor-intensive steps when using Microsoft Excel the old-fashioned way.
 Luckily, however, modern Excel contains BI tools such as Excel Power Query and Power Pivot, which make creating a budget vs. actuals template much more attainable.